henriquegelio/challenge-eventstore/README.md

 # Implement EventStore

-In this challenge, you will create a class that implements the `EventStore` interface.
+In this challenge, I have created a class that implements the `EventStore` interface.

 ```java